achirasarker/lift/README.md

-# moving-elevator-
+# moving-elevator
-Mechanically connected to a pulley that moves the elevator up to a floor requested by the user.
+A mechanical elevator that is connected to an H-Bridge Motor, and programmed to change floor based on a user input value.